Palo-Cortex/soc-optimization/Documentation/Auto_Triage.md

 - 🛠️ **Adjust the 6-Hour Window as Needed:**
   Depending on your SOC tempo, you may want to shorten or lengthen the time threshold.
 Align it with your average MTTA (mean time to acknowledge).
+    > 🔧 This value is configurable by detaching and modifying the list named `SOCOptimizationConfig` located in:
+  > **Settings → Configurations → Object Setup → Lists**

 - 🚨 **Always Preserve Escalation Pathways:**
   Ensure your auto-triage logic never closes incidents that have passed through critical detection policies, high-severity alerts, or manual tagging.